Consortium

 Astroparticle physics

 The derived quantities associated with the science stack admit various phenomenological constraints, which can be applied as multiplicative weights to the unitary posterior.
-We demonstrate this using three independent probes, applied to the theory in \(\ \eqref{eq:TDiff}\ \).
+We demonstrate this using four independent probes, applied to the theory in \(\ \eqref{eq:TDiff}\ \).
+For all probes, we exploit derived masses.
+This requires us to specify a reference scale, i.e. a unit in which the \(\Coupling{}\) of nonzero mass dimension is measured: we denote this scale as \(\mu\) by loose analogy with the renormalisation scale.

-Ultralight bosons trigger superradiant instabilities of spinning black holes, so the observation of a rapidly spinning black hole excludes boson masses within a corresponding window (Arvanitaki, Baryakhtar, and Huang 2015).
-We use precomputed exclusion tables for M33 X-7 (Orosz et al. 2007), a stellar-mass black hole probing \(m\sim 10^{-13}\)–\(10^{-11}~\mathrm{eV}\).
-The survival probability provides a smooth weight in \([0,1]\) for the spin-\(0^+\) scalar mass.
-As shown in Figure 5 (left), superradiance excludes \(63.8\%\) of the unitary posterior, carving characteristic exclusion bands from the coupling space.
+We use precomputed exclusion tables for M33 X-7 (Orosz et al. 2007), a stellar-mass XRB probing \(m\sim 10^{-13}\text{--}10^{-11}\,\text{eV}\).
+The survival probability provides a smooth weight in \([0,1]\) for the \(0^+\) scalar mass.
+As shown in Figure 6 (left), superradiance excludes \(63.8\%\) of the unitary posterior, carving characteristic exclusion bands from the coupling space.

-Stochastic fluctuations of an ultralight dark matter field induce correlated timing residuals in pulsar arrays (Kim and Mitridate 2024).
-The NANOGrav 12.5-year dataset places an upper bound on the local dark matter density as a function of the scalar mass, with peak sensitivity at \(m\sim 10^{-17}~\mathrm{eV}\).
-Assuming a local overdensity of \(\rho/\rho_0 = 5\times 10^4\), the PTA constraint excludes \(95.8\%\) of the posterior, as shown in Figure 5 (right).
+To illustrate how the ULDM scenario augments the basic theory with extra model parameters, we note that PTAs can also be sensitive to quasiparticle fluctuations in virialised ULDM halos, corresponding to boson masses far above the Ly bound and typical PTA sensitivity window (Kim and Mitridate 2024).
+The NANOGrav 12.5-year dataset places an upper bound on the local dark matter density as a function of the scalar mass, with peak sensitivity at \(m\sim 10^{-17}\,\text{eV}\).
+Assuming a local overdensity of \(\rho/\rho_0 = 5\times 10^4\), the PTA constraint excludes \(95.8\%\) of the posterior, as shown in Figure 6 (right).
 At the standard local density (\(\rho = \rho_0\)), current PTA data does not exclude any masses.

 A massive graviton modifies the dispersion relation of gravitational waves, causing frequency-dependent propagation speeds that are detectable in compact binary coalescence signals (Abbott et al. 2025).
-The GWTC-3 combined analysis of 43 binary black hole events yields the bound \(m_g \leq 2.42\times 10^{-23}~\mathrm{eV}\) at \(90\%\) credibility, surpassing the Solar System ephemeris bound of \(3.16\times 10^{-23}~\mathrm{eV}\) (Bernus et al. 2020).
-Unlike the scalar probes above, this constrains the spin-\(2^+\) graviton mass.
-As shown in Figure 6, the GWTC-3 bound excludes \(20.1\%\) of the posterior.
+The GWTC-3 combined analysis of 43 binary BH events yields the bound \(m_g \leq 2.42\times 10^{-23}\,\text{eV}\) at \(90\%\) credibility, surpassing the Solar System ephemeris bound of \(3.16\times 10^{-23}\,\text{eV}\) (Bernus et al. 2020).
+Unlike the scalar probes above, this constrains the \(2^+\) graviton mass.
+As shown in Figure 8, the GWTC-3 bound excludes \(20.1\%\) of the posterior.

 These constraints are composable: since each acts as an independent multiplicative weight, they can be applied sequentially to produce joint posteriors combining unitarity with any subset of observational probes.